lreher/fireplace/README.md

 ## TODO

+- [ ] Add BE tests with tape, FE tests with puppeteer
+- [ ] Add CI/CD with github actions
 - [ ] Set Playlist name
 - [ ] Clicking logo return to homepage
 - [x] Intermission song if queue terminates.